Findlay Curtis

-Findlay Kenneth Curtis (born 9 June 2006) is a Scottish footballer who plays as a midfielder for Rangers.
+Findlay Kenneth Curtis (born 9 June 2006) is a Scottish professional footballer who plays as a midfielder for Rangers and the Scotland national team.

+He joined Rangers at age 6 and made his professional debut in January 2025.
+Twelve months later he moved on loan to Kilmarnock, and helped the team avoid relegation.
+He made his senior international debut for Scotland in March 2026 and was chosen for the 2026 FIFA World Cup, where he became the country's youngest player in tournament history.

 Club career

 Curtis joined Rangers' academy at age 6, having impressed at a football school run by the club.
 In July 2022, he signed his first professional contract and was promoted to Rangers' under-18 team.
 His deal was extended in January 2023 to last until June 2024.
 On 1 May 2024 he scored a penalty kick to equalise as Rangers came from behind to win the Scottish Youth Cup against Aberdeen at Hampden Park.
 On 28 May 2024, Curtis signed a further extension until 2025.

 Curtis was part of the Rangers B Team in the Scottish Challenge Cup.
 He scored twice in a 4–1 home win over Stenhousemuir on 22 October 2024, in the fourth round of the cup.

 On 19 January 2025, Curtis made his first-team debut in the fourth round of the Scottish Cup, in a 5–0 win over Highland Football League club Fraserburgh.
 He came on as a substitute in the 62nd minute and assisted the last goal, completing Cyriel Dessers' hat-trick.
 Four days later he made his European debut in the UEFA Europa League league phase, again from the bench for the final half-hour of a 2–1 loss away to Manchester United; according to Ewan Paton of The National, he gave a good performance in "difficult circumstances".

 On 29 January 2025, Curtis signed a contract extension of undisclosed length.
 Eighteen days later, he made his Scottish Premiership debut in the last minute of a 3–1 win away to Heart of Midlothian.

 On 22 July 2025, Curtis scored his first goal for Rangers in a UEFA Champions League qualifier against Panathinaikos at Ibrox.
 He started the game on the left side of the attack, in Russell Martin's first game as manager.
+His first league goal came on 24 August as the equaliser in a 1–1 draw away to St Mirren, as a substitute for Joe Rothwell.

+On 30 January 2026, having achieved three goals and two assists in 21 Rangers appearances, Curtis joined fellow Scottish Premiership club Kilmarnock on loan for the remainder of the season.
+He scored five goals in 14 games, including four in the last five fixtures, as "Killie" avoided relegation in 10th place.